 To maximize interest and make best use of your arbor or pergola you should consider training climbing plants with fragrant blooms to climb the structure.
+That might require some Garden Paving first, but all of it is worth it.
 Not only do fragrant climbing plants provide additional protection from the sun, they also provide sweet to heady fragrances that can be enjoyed from late spring to mid-August, depending on the variety.
 In no particular order, here are six favorite plants for pergola and arbor cover.

 - Honeysuckle.
 This twining climber will quickly move its way up your arbor or pergola.
 It provides ample shade once established and offers a sweet smelling bloom that will thrive in semi-shaded areas.
 Honeysuckle can also thrive when trained with other climbing plants like climbing roses.